DHTMLX/docs-todolist/docs/guides/localization.md

 ## Custom locale

-To initialize the To Do List component in non-English language, you need to:
+To initialize the To Do List component in a non-English language:

-- define necessary language settings: provide translations for all text labels (it can be any language you need)
+- define the language settings — provide translations for all text labels
+- apply the locale to the To Do List component and its Toolbar through the `locale` configuration property

+The example below declares a German locale object:

 ~~~js
 const de = {